Can unmarried couples share a car insurance policy? Learn how to handle car insurance and cohabitation.

 If your partner has a bad driving record, it might make sense to keep them off your policy.
 Keeping them off your car insurance policy would ensure you are not financially penalized for their driving mistakes.

-Most insurance companies and most states use your credit score as a determining factor for your premium.
-Just like having a poor driving record, having a low credit score can negatively impact your premium significantly.
+Insurance companies in most states use credit score as a determining factor when setting rates.
+Like a poor driving record, a low credit score can impact your premium significantly.

-If you drive a Toyota Corolla but your significant other drives a Lamborghini, you should expect a significant difference in your premiums.
-Your insurance company has to soften the risk of covering such a high-value car by charging expensive premiums.
-If you’re worried about footing the bill for their fancy car, sharing a policy might not be a great idea.
+If you drive a Toyota and your significant other drives a Tesla, the difference in your car insurance costs will probably be substantial.
+Your insurance company softens the risk of covering such an expensive car by charging high premiums.
+If you’re worried about footing the bill if something happens to their luxury car, sharing a policy might not be a great idea.

-The decision to merge auto insurance policies with your partner is up to the both of you.
-Still, if your partner uses your vehicle regularly and you cohabitate, consider sharing your policy to avoid headaches with your insurance company.
-You can view estimates for combined auto insurance policies below.
+The decision to merge auto insurance policies with your partner is up to you.
+If your partner uses your vehicle regularly and you cohabitate, consider sharing your policy to avoid headaches with your insurance company.
+Get quick quotes for combined auto insurance policies by entering your ZIP code below.